joybiswas007/ArchInstallationGuide/README.md

 & the final stage let's install a Display Manager & Desktop Environment.

-i'll be using **KDE** in this one cause `I Love KDE` :) .However you can use any display manager & desktop environment.
+I'll be using **KDE** in this one cause `I Love KDE` :) .However you can use any display manager & desktop environment.

 ```$ pacman -S sddm plasma```